 – Maryan, non-engineer founder

 Paste your live URL.
 In 90 seconds I tell you why it is flat – Wrong Person, Weak Offer, or Weak Belief – and the one move that fixes it.
 No card.
 No login.
-No newsletter.
+Report by email, plus five short founder letters – unsubscribe in one click.

 The one thing this page has to prove